Right this moment, most purposes can ship a whole lot of requests for a single web page.

 the above consumer information.
 The rationale we’ve got two endpoints as an alternative of returning

-a associates part of the consumer API is that there are instances the place one
+part of the consumer API is that there are instances the place one

 might have too many associates (say 1,000), however most individuals haven’t got many.